-Updated every 5 minutes with the latest real estate for sale in The Island of Palm Beach - including MLS listings, homes, condos, townhomes, investment property, and land - as posted by The Island of Palm Beach real estate agents and brokers - over 30% more listings than Zillow, Realtor, Trulia, and Redfin.
+View the latest updates on real estate for sale in The Island of Palm Beach.
+View MLS listings, homes, condos, townhomes, investment property, and land for sale - as posted by The Island of Palm Beach real estate agents and brokers - over 30% more listings than found on other Palm Beach real estate portals.

-Get Signed Up Now and get the latest The Island of Palm Beach tax and HUD foreclosures, REO properties, bank owned homes, and short sales being offered at HUGE price reductions and significantly lower than retail value.
+Sign Up Now to see the latest The Island of Palm Beach homes for sale, plus tax and HUD foreclosures, REO properties, bank owned homes, and short sales being offered at HUGE price reductions, significantly lower than retail value.

 In the beginning of the 20th century, railroad Tycoon, Henry Morrison Flagler had a dream.
 He envisioned an American steam locomotive that would extricate the winter-weary snowbird from the clutches of a dreary and cold season, and deposit them in sunny Florida.
 Like all men of his time, Flagler's fantasy was large, bold and Herculean in its scope.
 He would lay tracks of steel all across the west coast of the United States, through pine forest, cleaving their way on the side of mountains, across sandy dunes and over deep ravines and treacherous lakes.

 His plan, his East Coast Railroad, would travel through Florida and end, at the very peak of the country, in the southernmost point of Key West.

 The man, after a considerable investment and an engineering feat that to this day architecture lectures try to unravel, managed to conquer the last true frontier of a civilized nation.

 Flagler is hailed as Florida's honorary son, He handily, with spunk, wit, and pockets as deep as the Mariana Trench cut the ribbon on what would inevitably become the U.S.A's vacation land.